 If you edit or publish an article, an additional cookie will be saved in your browser.
 This cookie includes no personal data and simply indicates the post ID of the article you just edited.
 It expires after 1 day.

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

 We would never seek to keep your data for longer than you would think reasonable.
 If you would like to know how long we keep data for then please do contact us using the contact link at the top of this page.

 If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so we can recognise and approve any follow-up comments automatically instead of holding them in a moderation queue.

 For users that register on our website (if any), we also store the personal information they provide in their user profile.
 All users can see, edit, or delete their personal information at any time (except they cannot change their username).
 Website administrators can also see and edit that information.

 GDPR – A Summary of Your Rights

 The Information Commissioner’s Office (ICO) has produced a summary of your rights in relation to data protection and the General Data Protection Regulation (GDPR)

 If you have a concern about how we have handled or processed your data, or are unsatisfied with our response to a complaint you have raised with us then please contact the ICO – https://ico.org.uk/concerns

-This privacy notice was last updated in May 2018 in line with the compliance deadline for GDPR.
+This privacy notice was last updated in February 2021.
 It is reviewed regularly.